Best Microwave Oven Reviews – The Top Combi, Solo and Grill Microwaves of 2016

-If you need more functionality from your microwave, or if you’d like a microwave to replace a conventional oven, you’ll need to look at combi microwaves instead.
+If you need more functionality, or if you’d like a model to replace a conventional oven, you’ll need to look at the combi section instead.

 Grill microwaves are often more expensive, but come with a grill for browning and crisping.
-They can be used for all the same tasks as a regular microwave, but are more versatile.
-Grill microwaves are also usually more expensive.
+They can be used for all the same tasks as a regular model, but are more versatile.
+Grill appliances are also usually more expensive.

-While grill microwaves are excellent for cooking crispier food than solo microwaves, they can’t bake or roast like a combi microwave.
+While grill models excel at cooking crispier foods, they can’t bake or roast like a combi microwave.

 Buying a microwave can be a daunting process.
-There are literally hundreds of models on the market, each with its own specifications, apperance and user reviews.
+There are literally hundreds of models on the market, each with its own specifications, appearance and user reviews.
 How do you select the one that’s right for you?
-There are four basic features of a microwave that you need to consider – capacity, power, type and appearance.
+Which are the top microwaves and which are a waste of money?
+There are four basic features you need to consider – capacity, power, type and appearance.
 Once you’ve narrowed down your options, you can then look at the extras such as child locks, flatbed or turntable, auto cook programs and other features and settings.

-As a general rule, the more people in your household the greater capacity you’ll need from a microwave.
-Microwave capacity is measured in litres, and ranges from tiny 14L microwaves right up to 40L models.
-Larger microwaves usually have a bigger capacity, although some models use space saving designs so this isn’t always the case.
+As a general rule, the more people in your household the greater capacity you’ll need.
+Capacity is measured in litres, and ranges from tiny 14L microwaves right up to 40L models.
+Large microwaves usually have a bigger capacity, although some models use space saving designs so this isn’t always the case.
 20L microwaves are probably the standard for solo models, but for families or serious cooking you’ll probably want to look at larger models.

 The power of a microwave is measured in Watts, and determines how quickly and effectively food is cooked.
-800W microwaves are the standard, although modern microwaves range between 600-1000W.
+800W microwaves are the standard, although modern appliances range between 600-1000W.
 800W is enough power for most people, but anything less than this is likely to cook noticeably slower.
-Be aware that grill and combi microwaves often have different power levels for the grill and oven components.
+Be aware that grill and combi models often have different power levels for the grill and oven components.

-The appearance of a microwave probably isn’t as important as the capacity, power or type, but is still something to consider.
+The appearance of an appliance probably isn’t as important as the capacity, power or type, but is still something to consider.
 Microwaves are usually a central appliance in a kitchen, so you want your model to match the rest of your kitchen’s décor.
-Microwaves are available in a range of colours, from stainless steel to luminous green, so there is something for everyone.
+Models are available in a range of colours, from stainless steel to luminous green, so there is something for everyone.

 The Samsung MG23F301TAK/EU black grill microwave is a 23L model from one of the most well-known electronics brands in the world.
 But is it worth the money?
 And what do reviewers think of it?
 Keep reading to find out.
-Samsung MG23F301TAK/EU Black Microwave Features Let’s start with the stand-out feature of the Samsung MG23F301TAK/EU: the grill.
-The MG23F301TAK/EU can achieve “oven like” results by combining the grill with the microwave to give you crispier, more satisfying food.
-The model also comes with a “3...read more
+Samsung MG23F301TAK/EU 23L Samsung MG23F301TAK/EU 23L Samsung MG23F301TAK/EU Black Microwave Features...read more